aiotsystems/aiot_gateway/README.md

 In the Raspberry Pi Imager select:
 - Device           - Raspberry Pi 4,
 - Operating System - Raspberry Pi OS (64-BIT)
 - Storage          - micro-SD card

 After flashing, insert the micro-SD into the Raspberry Pi.
-Power ON the Raspberry and connect it to a screen with an HDMI cable.
+Power ON the Raspberry and connect it to a screen with an HDMI cable, and connect a mouse and a keyboard.

 On the first boot of the OS you need to fill in the location and language info, username and password, and you can setup a Wi-Fi connection if needed.

+For the username type: `pi`
+For the password type: `raspberry`

 ### Step 2: Configure the UART on the Raspberry Pi

-AIOT Manager has 2 UART connections with the RPi:
+The AIOT Manager has 2 UART connections with the RPi:
-- Manager API is connected to UART0 (GPIO14 and GPIO15)
+- Manager's API is connected to UART0 (GPIO14 and GPIO15)
-- Manager CLI is connected to UART3 (GPIO4 and GPIO5)
+- Manager's CLI is connected to UART3 (GPIO4 and GPIO5)

-To enable UART on RPi open the terminal on the RPi and open the following file from the root folder with an editor:
+To enable UART on the RPi open the terminal on the RPi and open the following file from the root folder with the text editor:

-`/boot/config.txt`
+`sudo nano /boot/config.txt`

 Add the following lines and save the file: